How To Introduce A Kitten To A Cat In 3 Easy Phases

 How to Introduce a New Cat to a Home With An Existing One

-When it comes to cat ownership, one of the most challenging things can be when you introduce a new cat into the home.
+When it comes to cat ownership, one of the most challenging things can be how to introduce a kitten to a cat in a new home.
 Although it may be stressful for you, it’s likely even more so for your current cat and your new furry friend.
 Fortunately, there are ways to make the process easier for everyone involved.
-One of the most effective methods is the tried-and-true three-step approach of separation, visual access, and physical contact.
+One of the most effective methods when introducing a new kitten to a cat is the tried-and-true three-step approach of separation, visual access, and physical contact.

-Although it may not work in all situations, most veterinarians and pet psychologists agree that this is one of the best ways to introduce a new cat into a home with one or more existing ones.
+Although it may not work in all situations, most veterinarians and pet psychologists agree that this is one of the best ways to introduce an older cat to a kitten joining the home.
+Keep reading to find out how to introduce cats that will be sharing your home.

 Here’s how it works…